PAY RANGE: N23

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-1. The position must report to a higher level administrative and/or technical supervisor in the Public Health Laboratory.
+1. Positions must report to a higher level administrative and/or technical supervisor in the Public Health Laboratory.

-2. The position must supervise a group of Medical Technologists and lower level support personnel engaged in tests on chemicals, human tissue, body fluid, animals, toxicology and/or environmental samples in the assigned area of specialization.
+2. Positions must supervise a group of Medical Technologists and lower level support personnel engaged in tests on chemicals, human tissue, body fluid, animals, toxicology and/or environmental samples in the assigned area of specialization.

 3. Two positions will be allocated to the Microbiology specialty and one position will be allocated to the Chemistry and Microscopy specialties.